Of Course He's Dead: Critical reception

-HollywoodLife gave a positive review, saying they "were still laughing through the entire hour finale of the sitcom".
+Hollywood Life gave a positive review, saying they "were still laughing through the entire hour finale of the sitcom".
 They also enjoyed the self-referential jokes at the expense of the actors and show itself.

 Daniel Fienberg of HitFix gave the episode a mixed review, saying: "The only people who lost were fans who watched an hour of the Two and a Half Men finale waiting for Charlie Sheen only to see a body double get flattened by a baby grand."
 However, he did "chuckle a couple times."

 Variety gave a negative review of the episode, saying: "Diving into the business side of the show so relentlessly felt seriously misguided — and more than a little defensive", and that "while the sendoff addressed a certain kind of 'Winning', in the grand pantheon of series finales this wasn't even close to serving up a winner.

-Zap2it.com felt that it was "a funny series finale", but was disappointed that Sheen didn't appear.
+Andrea Reiher of Zap2it felt that it was "a funny series finale", but was disappointed that Sheen didn't appear.

-Michael Hewitt gave the episodes a positive review saying, "Now, that’s how you do a finale."
+Michael Hewitt gave the episodes a positive review saying, "Now, that's how you do a finale."
 He believed the show closed 'in style'.

-Emily VanDerWerff of Vox gave a positive review: "You almost had to admire its sheer willingness to follow its vision off the cliff... it's an utterly bonkers episode of television".
+Emily St. James of Vox gave a positive review: "You almost had to admire its sheer willingness to follow its vision off the cliff... it's an utterly bonkers episode of television".
 In the end she had much respect for the episode, saying: "I was never a huge fan of Two and a Half Men, but I am struck with a weird respect for this episode, which realized it was in a hole and just kept digging.
 Most American sitcoms end with big group hugs and couples reuniting.
 But the Two and a Half Men finale is an utterly whacked-out tribute to the series it caps.
 It gives absolutely no shits, and it's kind of glorious."

 Charlie Sheen's reaction

-Charlie Sheen, former star of Two and a Half Men, hated the episode and took offence to the closing vanity card which prompted an outspoken rant on Lorre, saying:
+Charlie Sheen, former star of Two and a Half Men, hated the episode and took offense to the closing vanity card which prompted an outspoken rant on Lorre, saying:

 That's just him.
 I don't care anymore.
 I don't care if he lives or dies.
 Doesn't matter.
 Doesn't matter.
 Seriously, it doesn't even matter.
 To go that low and be that immature and that completely unevolved and that stupid?
 In my face, Really?
 You must feel safe, motherfucker.
 You must feel safe where you live.
 Damn!